How Rewritelyapp works

 Journal style guide RAG

-14 journal style guides indexed in Vertex AI Search.
+Per-journal style retrieval indexed in pgvector retrieval.
 When polishing a Methods section for Bioinformatics, the polish prompt retrieves the relevant 8–12 chunks live and includes them in cached context.
 Adding a new journal becomes ‘drop a PDF in a bucket’.

-Why Skills can’t: static prompt size budget; can’t hold 14 style guides in one chat; can’t retrieve by section.
+Why Skills can’t: static prompt size budget; can’t hold Per-target style retrieval in one chat; can’t retrieve by section.

 Built on: